luau-lang/luau/rfcs/libraries.md

 Our require syntax should:

-- Allow a library written in Luau to be imported into the Roblox engine and 'just work'.
+- Allow a library written in Luau to be imported into the Roblox engine and "just work".
 - Support compile-time file resolution _where possible_ for type checking.
 - Be consistent across platforms and both inside and outside of Roblox.